 Iterative prompt building

 You should approach prompt building as an iterative process.
-As you see from the previous section, the images could be pretty good with just a few keywords added to the subject.
+As the previous section shows, the images could be pretty good with just a few keywords added to the subject.

 I always start with a simple prompt with subject, medium, and style only.
 Generate at least 4 images at a time to see what you get.
 Most prompts do not work 100% of the time.
 You want to get some idea of what they can do statistically.